Private Tutoring For 4 Year Olds

 Addressing Common Concerns and Questions

 • Is private tutoring necessary for all four-year-olds?
 No, private tutoring isn't necessary for every four-year-old.
 Many children thrive in preschool settings and don't require additional support.
-However, it can be beneficial for children who need extra support, have specific learning goals, or are preparing for a more rigorous academic environment.
+That said, it can be beneficial for children who need extra support, have specific learning goals, or are preparing for a more rigorous academic environment.

 The Scientific Basis of Early Childhood Intervention